kubernetes-sigs/gateway-api/geps/gep-713/index.md

 ##### Policy Admin Discoverability

 How does the Policy Admin know what policy is applied where, and what the content of that policy is?
 How do they validate that the policy is being used in ways acceptable to their organization?
-For any given policy object, how do they know how many places it's being used?
+For any given policy object, how do they know how many places it is being used?

 ##### Cluster Admin Discoverability